IamEchelon/IamEchelon.github.io/index.md

 ---
 # About Me

 Hi!
-I'm Brent, I do code things in Raleigh North Carolina.
-I'm the creator of Notes an open source music language.
-Currently somewhere building something with Elm or React.
+I'm Brent, I build cool things with code in Raleigh North Carolina and I'm the creator of Notes an open source music language.